Legal, Regulatory and Ethical Issues for Texas Civil Engineers

 Benjamin D. Mathews

-Benjamin D. Mathewsis an attorney at Mathews & Freeland, LLP in Austin.
+Benjamin D. Mathews is an attorney at Mathews & Freeland, LLP in Austin.
 Mr. Mathews practices in the areas of environmental, natural resources and public utility law.
 He serves a diverse mix of clients including municipalities, public utilities, land owners and home and ranch owners associations.
 Mr. Mathews’s representation involves both compliance counseling and litigation before state and federal administrative agencies, including the Texas Commission on Environmental Quality, Public Utility Commission of Texas, the United States Environmental Protection Agency and before State and federal courts.

-Grant J. Nicar is a construction attorney with Allensworth in Austin, Texas.
-His practice is primarily focused on helping architects, engineers, contractors, and owners resolve construction disputes.
+Mr. Nicar’s practice is primarily focused on helping architects, engineers, contractors, and owners resolve construction disputes.
 His approach to dispute resolution is fueled by a blend of important skills.
 The first is hands-on courtroom experience—and the willingness to stand by his client’s side until the dispute is resolved—through trial, arbitration, or any appeals.
 The second is his talent for crafting litigation strategies that seek to short-circuit and resolve construction disputes through meticulous research and preparation.
 Utilizing this combination, Mr. Nicar guides his clients in a way that is both fearless and smart.
 He helps get the results his clients need, while seeking to minimize the amount of time, effort, and resources required to get there.